 The IWDW provides modeling products for a PGM base case, base case MPE, and future-year baseline scenario.
 These modeling products have been completed and approved by the WAQS.
-If resources allow, the WAQS intends to complete a base case and base case MPE for the years associated with the National Emissions Inventory (NEI) distributed by the EPA.
-The NEI is released every three years.
+If resources allow, the WAQS intends to complete a base case, including a base case MPE, for the years associated with the National Emissions Inventory (NEI) distributed by the EPA.
+The NEI is released every three years (i.e., 2011, 2014, 2017, etc.).
 The WAQS may also complete a base case and base case MPE for non-NEI years, if resources are available.
-In any case, the most recent model platform approved by the WAQS should be used in each NEPA project.
-Any new NEPA project should not need to re-generate a base case and base case MPE.
+In any case, the most recent model platform approved by the WAQS will need to be used in each NEPA project.
+Any new NEPA project will not need to re-generate a base case and base case MPE if these procedures are followed by the Lead Agencies and affiliated contractors.

 For each new NEPA project, the Lead Agency and affiliated contractors will need to download the executables/model versions and the future-year baseline scenario used in the selected WAQS model platform.
 The Collaborators have noticed significant differences in some of the model results when other versions of the executables or model versions are used for the air quality analysis.
 The NEPA project will need to repeat the future-year baseline simulation to demonstrate that the data transfer and modeling platform accurately reproduces the WAQS model results (performance guidelines are provided below).
 The WAQS recognizes that photochemical grid models will have differences in calculated concentrations when run on different computer systems.
-However, if significant differences are found, the Coordinating Agencies will work with the Lead Agency and affiliated contractors to identify the source of the differences.
+However, if significant differences are found (see criteria below), the NEPA Cooperating Agencies will work with the Lead Agency and affiliated contractors to identify the source of the differences.
 Each new NEPA project will also need to perform future-year baseline PGM simulations with the project emissions scenarios (additional details provided below).
 The results of these simulations will then be used to determine the impacts on air quality and AQRVs.

 The WAQS realizes that the IWDW modeling platform includes a large 4-km model domain that encompasses several states in the intermountain west.
 In some cases, a NEPA project may prefer to reduce or “window down” the IWDW model domain to focus on the geographic area of their project and to potentially reduce the computational and data storage costs.
 The WAQS prefers that NEPA projects use the full model domains provided by the IWDW.
 The Collaborators of the WAQS have found that significant differences may occur in the model results when the model domain is reduced, particularly in the source apportionment results.
 If a NEPA project proposes to use a window-down approach, it is up to the Lead Agency and affiliated contractors to develop or obtain the software tools for extracting the boundary condition data from the larger 4-km domain, and demonstrate that the window-down approach will not significantly impact the model results.
 The demonstration or quality assurance checks are outlined below.
-The smaller model domain should also extend to a distance of at least 300 kilometers from the project area to ensure that transport and recirculation of the plume are included in the model domain.
-In addition, a sufficient number of monitor sites should be located within the smaller domain for the QA checks and the air quality assessment (i.e., calculating the Relative Response Factors).
-If this window-down approach will be considered in a NEPA project, the Lead Agency should provide the details of the approach in the modeling protocol and consult with the Coordinating Agencies for concurrence.
+Based on the experience of the WAQS Cooperators, the smaller model domain will also need to extend to a distance of 300 kilometers from the project area to ensure that transport and recirculation of the plume are included in the model domain.
+In addition, a sufficient number of monitor sites will need to be located within the smaller domain for the QA checks and the air quality assessment (i.e., calculating the Relative Response Factors).
+If this window-down approach is used in a NEPA project, the Lead Agency will need to provide the details of the approach in the modeling protocol and consult with the NEPA Cooperating Agencies for concurrence.